Scienta/infrastructure/docs/network-design.md

 - Keep management prefixes outside the tenant routing exchange.
 - Do not make the external router responsible for the internal OpenFabric topology.

+Practical export model:

+- Proxmox SDN installs EVPN VNet routes in the tenant VRF on `schous` rather than in the default BGP table.
+- External unicast BGP peers on `schous` only see prefixes that are explicitly leaked from that VRF.
+- Use `frr.conf.local` on `schous` for selective VRF-to-default leaking when Proxmox's generated FRR config does not expose the required policy directly.
+- Export only the prefixes that need to be reachable by each external peer.
+- Example: leak `fdb1:4242:b1ef:2002::/64` from `vrf_myvpn` to the `humle` BGP peer, while leaving the Route64-backed public `/64` on its direct upstream path.

 ## IPAM and prefix ownership

 Strategy: